aditya8138/UTD/CS6390/notes/Multicast.md

   `(G, ALL-BRIDGES)` and forwards to other interfaces.
   __This change is vital.__

+# Intra-Domain Multicast Routing
 ## Distance Vector Multicast Routing Protocol (DVMRP)
 ### Basic Idea
 Compute a `spanning (i.e. broadcast) tree` across all the links and prune it to become a multicast tree.
 Specifically, a source-based shortest path spanning tree.
 Tree is rooted at the source site.
 It corresponds to *shortest path from each receiver to the source*.

 __Observation:__ Every shortest-path multicast tree rooted at the sender is a subtree of a single shortest-path spanning (i.e. broadcast) tree rooted at this